topdop80234/github-workflow-example/README.md

 To use github workflows on your repository you need to create a folder call .github/workflows/ and place the workflow configuration .yml files in there.

-For a more detailed introduction to github worklfows please see the [Github Documentation](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow)
+For a more detailed introduction to github workflows please see the [Github Documentation](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow)

 ---
 # Workflow Configurations